Gordon Hayward NBA Preview vs. the Heat

 Gordon Hayward Insights vs. the Heat

-- Hayward is responsible for attempting 13.5% of his team's field goal attempts this season with 12.8 per game.
+- This season, Hayward has made 5.9 shots per game, which adds up to 13.2% of his team's total makes.

-- He's put up 2.6 threes per game, or 8.0% of his team's shots from beyond the arc this season.
+- He's knocked down 1.0 threes per game, or 7.8% of his team's makes from beyond the arc this season.

-- The Heat are the ninth-best defensive squad in the NBA, allowing 111.5 points per game.
+- The Heat are the ninth-best defensive team in the NBA, conceding 111.7 points per game.

-- The Heat are the eighth-ranked squad in the NBA, giving up 43 rebounds per game.
+- Allowing 42.5 rebounds per game, the Heat are the seventh-ranked squad in the league.

-- Giving up 26.2 assists per contest, the Heat are the 16th-ranked team in the league.
+- Allowing 26.4 assists per contest, the Heat are the 16th-ranked team in the NBA.

-- Looking at 3-pointers, the Heat are ranked 20th in the league, giving up 13.5 makes per game.
+- Giving up 13.7 made 3-pointers per contest, the Heat are the 22nd-ranked squad in the NBA.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!